Maxwell Frost: Immigration

 Frost is opposed to building a southern border wall.
 During a January 2024 House Committee on Oversight and Accountability hearing on immigration, Frost proposed removing the Statue of Liberty in response to the Republican bill H.R.
 2, "Secure the Border Act".
-In March 2025, after former Columbia University student Mahmoud Khalil was detained by Immigration and Customs Enforcement (ICE) and his legal status was revoked, Frost remarked that his arrest should "scare everyone."
+In March 2025, after former Columbia University student Mahmoud Khalil was detained by Immigration and Customs Enforcement (ICE) and his legal status was revoked, Frost remarked that his arrest should "scare everyone".
 In April 2025, Frost traveled to El Salvador with three other members of Congress to advocate for the release of Kilmar Abrego Garcia and others who had been deported without due process by the Trump administration.

+Frost conducted multiple oversight visits to "Alligator Alcatraz", a temporary immigration detention center in the Florida Everglades, and publicly raised concerns about detention conditions and alleged human rights abuses.
+He continued calling for investigations and accountability after the facility's closure.